jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/IPC/Considering IPC methods - HTTP vs WebSocket, Pipe, etc.md

 ## Old Qiqqa

 '*Old Qiqqa*' is a near-monolithic application that way: it has a UI (which in WPF/.NET is served by a single thread by (Microsoft) design), *business logic*, a database (SQLite) and a FTS Engine (Full Text Search Engine) through Lucene.NET, all as *libraries* (Windows DLLs).
-Then there's a couple of commercial libraries used as well: Intragistics for parts of the UI and some PDF metadata (*page count* extraction) and (*now defunct*) SORAX for PDF page image rendering.
+Then there's a couple of commercial libraries used as well: Infragistics for parts of the UI and some PDF metadata (*page count* extraction) and (*now defunct*) SORAX for PDF page image rendering.
 All *communications* among these is via library function calls as usual so call overhead is cheap (the biggest costs there are data marshalling in various places and some thread context switching).

 '*Old Qiqqa*' also has a few external applications it uses for specific tasks: `QiqqaOCR.exe` is a C#/.NET application using SORAX and `tesseract.net` (a .NET wrapper for `tesseract` v3, the Open Source OCR engine) to help with PDF text extraction and PDF OCR, when the text layer is not present in the PDF. `QiqqaOCR.exe` also uses an old, patched, `pdfdraw` application from Artifex (MuPDF v1.11 or there-about) for the text extraction work itself, when no OCR is required.
 Qiqqa does this through this external application to improve overall user-facing application stability as these tools are/were quite finicky and brittle.

 v83 Qiqqa is still '*Old Qiqqa*' that way, but has been slowly moving all costly business logic out of the UI thread to improve UI responsiveness.
 A *synchronous* to *asynchronous* event handling transition in the application, which is generally cause for reams of bugs to surface -- as has happened to the various v83 experimental releases.
-It's never a nice story, but it had to happen as a prelude to transitioning Qiqqa to a '*New Qiqqa*': this phase showed various issues in the Qiqqa codebase that will also cause difficulties when we pull the monolith apart into several processing chunks.
+It's never a nice story, but it had to happen as a prelude to transitioning Qiqqa to a '*New Qiqqa*': this phase showed various issues in the Qiqqa code-base that will also cause difficulties when we pull the monolith apart into several processing chunks.

 ### Important Note

 While generally it is easy to invoke external applications on Windows via `execve()` et al (Windows **does not provide a `fork()` API of any kind!**), redirecting stdin/stdout/stderr is a little more involved and pretty important in our case:

-- `QiqqaOCR` spits out all kinds of logging info via stdout/stderr, which has to be filed in the logfiles using qiqqa's own log4net logging library.
+- `QiqqaOCR` spits out all kinds of logging info via stdout/stderr, which has to be filed in the log-files using qiqqa's own log4net logging library.
 No problem so far.
 - `QiqqaOCR` -- or another external application, e.g. bleeding edge MuPDF `mudraw` -- was initially designated as the tool to replace the SORAX render library: *external tool* instead of *library* so we don't have to hassle with marshalling *image data* across the native-to-.NET DLL boundary, *plus* we hoped it would allow us to run 64-bit modern applications as part of the Qiqqa 'back-end'.

    This was considered a good first step as part of the *transitional phase* of Qiqqa from Old to New.